ethnosdev/memorize_scripture/docs/docs/getting-started/getting-started.md

 out of things which are visible.
 ```

-And on you will continue for each verse.
+And on you'll continue for each verse.
 You see the pattern now.
 Besides the first one, the prompt is always the previous verse.
-That's what the app will show you to help remind you of the next verse that you're trying to quote.
+That's what the app will show to remind you of the next verse that you're trying to quote.

 :::tip
 Don't enter too many new verses at once.
-Instead, only add a new verse at the point you are ready for it.
+Instead, only add a new verse at the point you're ready for it.
 One new verse a week is a good long-term strategy.
 :::

-In the next section, you'll learn about practicing the verses that you've entered.
+In the next section, you'll learn how to practice the verses you've entered.